vuejs/rfcs/active-rfcs/0045-in-tag-comments.md

 Documentation should add a short note to the template syntax guide:

-- comments between child nodes can be preserved or removed according to the compiler's `comments` option;
+- normal template comments can be preserved or removed according to the compiler's `comments` option;
-- comments inside opening tag attribute lists are represented in the AST as compile-time annotations and never generate runtime comments;
+- `//` comments inside opening tag attribute lists are compile-time annotations collected in `ast.comments` and never generate runtime comments;
-- tooling directives such as `@vue-expect-error` can use in-tag comments to apply to a specific following attribute or directive;
+- tooling directives such as `@vue-expect-error` can use in-tag line comments to apply to a specific following attribute or directive;
 - in-DOM templates do not support this syntax.

 Ecosystem projects should be notified before release so that parsers and formatters can update in the same minor release window where possible.

-# Unresolved questions

-Should Vue accept the same non-canonical comment forms as ordinary template comments, or should in-tag comments require the canonical `<!-- ... -->` form only?